IBM-Bluemix-Docs/security-advisor/at-events.md

 # Auditing events for {{site.data.keyword.security-advisor_short}}
 {: #at_events}

-You can view, manage, and audit user-initiated activities made in your {{site.data.keyword.security-advisor_long}} service instance by using the {{site.data.keyword.at_short}} service.
+You can view, manage, and audit user-initiated activities made in your {{site.data.keyword.security-advisor_full}} service instance by using the {{site.data.keyword.at_short}} service.
 Keeping an eye on the actions performed by users in your account using {{site.data.keyword.security-advisor_short}} can help you keep track of and evaluate security risks in your account.
 {: shortdesc}

-To see the events that are forwarded to Activity Tracker with LogDNA by the {{site.data.keyword.security-advisor_short}} service, see the [{{site.data.keyword.compliance_short}} documentation](/docs/security-compliance?topic=security-compliance-at-events).
+To see the events that are forwarded to Activity Tracker with LogDNA by the {{site.data.keyword.security-advisor_short}} service, see the [{{site.data.keyword.compliance_short}} documentation](/docs/security-compliance?topic=security-compliance-at_events).
 Note that {{site.data.keyword.security-advisor_short}} is now known as Security Insights.
 {: important}